Event Cinemas: Gold Class

-Gold Class cinemas, a luxury cinema format, is provided at a number of Event/BCC/Greater Union Cinemas locations in Australia, New Zealand & Fiji.
+Gold Class cinemas, a luxury cinema format, is provided at a number of Event Cinemas locations in Australia, New Zealand & Fiji.
 Gold Class Cinemas include butlered refreshments, à la carte menu offerings and reclining seats in a cinema with a small number of seats.
 Village Cinemas first originated the concept of Gold Class, and has since popularised with the integration into the Event Group.

 All Gold Class Cinemas are operated in separate areas within regular cinema complexes.
-Event/BCC/Greater Union Gold Class branded cinemas are located at:
+Event Gold Class branded cinemas are located at: